bespinian/blog/content/posts/configure-front-end-apps-with-environment-variables-on-cloud-foundry.md

 This will add an endpoint `/app-config` which exposes your configuration as JSON if the environment variable `APP_CONFIG` exists.
 If it doesn't exist, the endpoint won't be exposed at all.

-If you don't have a custom `nginx.conf` yet, you can use this sample one which already includes the above code:
+If you don't have a custom `nginx.conf` yet, you can use this sample one, which already includes the above code:

 ```nginx
 worker_processes 1;